fivedoor/fivedoor-email-build-framework/README.md

 # Campaign Builder

-Email template framework which allows for separation of content management & editing from html templating & configuration using json data source file
+Email template framework which allows for the segregation of content management & config from html editing and build by using json data source file

 ## ABOUT
 Runs sequence of tasks to generate template: